NHSDigital/mesh-api-specification/sandbox/README.md

 # Stub API Server

-Stub API Server built using [hapi](https://hapi.dev/) framework deployable as a [Apigee Hosted Target](https://docs.apigee.com/api-platform/hosted-targets/hosted-targets-overview).
+Stub API Server built using [apimocker](https://github.com/gstroup/apimocker) deployable as a [Apigee Hosted Target](https://docs.apigee.com/api-platform/hosted-targets/hosted-targets-overview).

 Intended for "sandbox" functionality, and is the target endpoint for the hosted docs' *Try it now* functionality.